 A: Simply list the program and jot down its first line number.
-Then, instead of typing RUN, use the Goto command to access that line number.

-Thus, if 100 were your first line number, you would type GOTO 100.
+Then, instead of typing RUN, use the Goto command to access that line number. www.CommodOre.ca May Not Reprint Wilhowt Remission Thus, if 100 were your first line number, you would type GOTO 100.